Juanmvc/super-hero-library/README.md

 Open [http://localhost:6006](http://localhost:6006) with your browser to see the Storybook app.

 ## Technical decisions for the project

+### Technologies
+the latest version of Next has been used to improve its loading time when using SSR.
+Scss has been used to make it easier to work with styles as it adds variables, functions, loops...

+For context purposes Context from react was chosen because it simplicity and adoption, for bigger proyects I may use Mobx, if it is a medium-sized project, or redux, if it is a very large project due to their performance (while redux has way more boilerplate and complexity).

+Jest has been used for unit testing and cypress has been used for e2e testing due to its wide and almost standardised use for this type of applications.

 ### Entity Design
 **Anemic Model**: I decided to make some anemic entities since they didn't need complex logics for the use cases of this application so I practically use them as interfaces.
 In case the use cases would have been more complex I would have given more weight to the entities by transforming them into classes with the respective necessary logics.